krasimir/react-in-patterns/patterns/dependency-injection/README.md

   }
 }
 ```
-Then, if we go back to our example, the very top `App` component may look like that:
+Then, if we go back to our example, the `App` component may look like that:

 ```js
 import dependencies from './dependencies';